This page contains Chapter 8 from

 Fast change following slow change

 It’s one thing to find reasons to significantly extend healthy longevity – reasons why involuntary death is bad.
 It’s another thing to find and deploy actual mechanisms to turn that desire into practical medical treatments.
 After all, people throughout history have searched in vain for an elixir of life.
 If their search has been fruitless, why should things be changed in the next few decades?

-The transhumanist answer is that it’s a matter of time.
+The transhumanist answer is that it’s a matter of cumulative progress.
 Compare the long-held aspiration of humans to be able to soar through the air like the birds, controlling navigation and defying gravity.
-The thought was thrilling, but seemed to be ludicrous.
+The thought was thrilling, but seemed, for most of history, to be ludicrous.
 Societies around the world told cautionary tales, like the myth of Icarus, that suggested any such aspiration was foolish.
 It would not be possible to overcome the downward pull of gravity.
 Anyone entertaining such a thought was deluded.

-However, after millennia in which people could only dream of such an accomplishment – and in which naive pioneers from time to time perished as a result of reckless aviation experiments – finally enough knowledge and expertise was assembled.
+However, after millennia in which people could only dream of such an accomplishment – and in which bold pioneers from time to time perished as a result of reckless aviation experiments – finally enough knowledge and expertise was assembled.
 Thanks initially to the genius and endeavour of the Wright brothers, and subsequently to countless other engineers and craftspeople, rapid progress with powered flight took place from the early years of the twentieth century.
 Aeroplane journeys quickly became longer, faster, and more comfortable.
-Less than seventy years later, men were walking on the Moon.
+A few decades, men were walking on the Moon.